Spread the love

 Bryggen is a historic trading quarter in Bergen, Norway.
 The area is made up of a collection of wooden buildings, which were built by the Hanseatic League in the late 13th century.
 The buildings are an important example of traditional Scandinavian architecture, and they are now a UNESCO World Heritage Site.

-See also Uncovering the Hidden Treasures of Victoria's World Heritage Sites
+See also Exploring the Cultural Significance of UNESCO World Heritage Sites on YouTube

 Bryggen is a fascinating place to explore, and visitors can learn about the history of the area, as well as its importance to the local community.
 There are also a range of museums and exhibitions in the area, which provide an insight into the history of the area.
 Visitors can also explore the many shops, cafes, and galleries that are located in the area.